gauravgpan/IntellEd/docs/mvp/technical-design.md

 - `STUDENT` holds only a pseudonymous token.
 All PII lives in `STUDENT_IDENTITY`, which also carries the school's own student ID (the school ID to unique ID mapping).
 - Tutors reach schools through `TUTOR_ASSIGNMENT` (many-to-many, via class).
 - A six-month re-assessment is a new `CSS_ASSESSMENT` row with `cycle_no + 1`.
+- The class view is a derived read model.
+Its only new table is `CLASS_LESSON_PLAN`, the ordered lessons planned for a class.
+Handout progress is computed from that plan, the class roster and `SUBMISSION` rows.

 ```mermaid
 erDiagram